Zuplo

 This identifies our rate-limit module and the function rateLimit that it exports.
 At this point, our dynamic rate limit policy is up and ready to use!

-Navigating the complexities of API rate limits is an unavoidable challenge in modern software development.
-However, with a solid understanding of their purpose, types, and effective management strategies, you can build applications that gracefully handle these limitations.
+Handling API rate limits effectively is an unavoidable challenge in modern software development.
+However, with a solid understanding of their purpose, types, and management strategies, you can build applications that handle these limitations gracefully.

-With tools like Zuplo, implementing robust rate-limiting strategies becomes even more accessible and easy.
-Zuplo's flexible and customizable rate-limiting features empower you to define and enforce rate limits tailored to your specific needs, providing an extra layer of protection for your backend services.
+With tools like Zuplo, implementing robust rate-limiting strategies becomes even more accessible.
+Zuplo’s flexible and customizable rate-limiting features let you define and enforce rate limits tailored to your specific needs, providing an extra layer of protection for your backend services.
 Want to enforce API rate limits on your APIs?
 Sign up for Zuplo to implement rate limiting in minutes across all your APIs.